-1 Introduction
+1. Introduction

-To describe three-phase transition zones and the dynamics of water-oil and gasoil contact movements, a three-phase capillary pressure correlation is needed for mixed-wet reservoirs.
-The correlation should be based on sound physical principles yet sufficiently simple to be included in a reservoir simulator.
-In the reservoir, situations may occur where one of the phases appears or disappears, e.g., transitions between gas and oil phase in condensate reservoirs, or when zero residual oil saturation is approached by drainage through connected layers.
-The correlation should be designed to account for a smooth transition between two- and three-phase flow to accommodate these situations.
+To describe three-phase transition zones and the dynamics of water-oil and gas-oil contact movements, a three-phase capillary pressure correlation is needed for a smooth transition between two- and three-phase flow to accommodate these situations.